This page will help you know the steps to integrate with OnPage’s functionality.

 To use the QA environment, use https://qaapi.onpage.com/v1 and https://api.onpage.com/v1 for the production environment.

-Each response uses an HTTP status code to inform if request was proceeded successful or with an error.
+Each response uses an HTTP status code to inform users if the request was proceeded successfully or with an error.

 |HTTP Status Code||Description|

 |401||Unauthorized.
 Access is denied due to invalid credentials.|

 |412||Invalid input.
 No active recipients found.|

 Every request to the OnPage REST API has to be authenticated and have the correct permissions to execute the requested operation.
 The OnPage REST API uses a TOKEN to achieve this.
 A token can be generated in different ways:

 - Automatically by the OnPage REST API request from the customer side.